AUSK1LL9/Key-Cloak-2025-v26.0.6/README.md

 To install Project Title, follow these steps:

-Prerequisites to run
+**Prerequisites to run**
 To run docker-compose, you need to have docker installed.
-If you don’t have it, you can find how to install it here.
+If you don’t have it, you can find how to install it [here](https://docs.docker.com/get-docker/).

-Creating the file
+**Creating the file**
 Docker Compose is a tool that helps define and manage multi-container Docker applications.
 It uses a YAML file to configure the application’s services, networks, and volumes.
 Let's create the docker-compose.yml file and define the Keycloak service:

-services:
+_services:
-  my-keycloak:
+  my-keycloak:_

 Now we need to tell Docker what Keycloak image use.
 I will use the quay.io official Keycloak image.
-At the moment, the Keycloak 24 is the last version.
+At the moment (21/02/2025), the Keycloak 26.1.6 is the last version.

-services:
+_services:
   my-keycloak:
-    image: quay.io/keycloak/keycloak:24.0
+    image: quay.io/keycloak/keycloak:26.1.6_

 Keycloak has some mandatory variables that we need to define for it to work, they are defined inside the "environment" token:

-services:
+_services:
   my-keycloak:
     image: quay.io/keycloak/keycloak:24.0
     environment: